Toyota moving US base from California to Texas

-Toyota will break ground this year on its new environmentally friendly headquarters in Plano, about 25 miles north of Dallas.
+Toyota will break ground this year on its new environmentally friendly headquarters in Plano, about 25 miles (40 kilometers) north of Dallas.
 Small groups of employees will start moving to temporary office space there this year, but most won’t move until late 2016 or early 2017 when the new headquarters is completed.

 The new campus will bring together about 4,000 employees from sales, marketing, engineering, manufacturing and finance.